 - Bolt

 - Ecabs

 - Uber

-- Cool Ride-pooling

 - White Taxi

 To call a taxi, you can also download an app and book a private ride through Malta Taxi.
 Or you can always go the traditional route and hail one from the street.

 Best Ways to Get to and from the Airport